Syntax Guide

 false

-If true, the Stage executes only if the current branch is new (i.e., CNB_IS_NEW_BRANCH is true).
+When true, this Stage will only execute when the current branch is a new branch (i.e., CNB_IS_NEW_BRANCH is true).

 ifModify